-2

 Wear and Tear.
 Customer specifically acknowledges that it will continue to use the Property of CME (during the trial) in the course of Customer's business and accepts the fact that reasonable wear and tear will occur after the date of this Agreement.
-Customer specifically agrees that CME is not responsible for repairing such reasonable wear and tear (after the term, unless Customer specifically requests CME repair such and Customer pays CME for such services) and that Customer is prohibited from raising such wear and tear as a reason for not consummating this transaction and/or for requesting a reduction in the Purchase Price.
+Customer specifically agrees that CME is not responsible for repairing such reasonable wear and tear (after the term of this Agreement, unless Customer specifically requests CME repair such and Customer pays CME for such services) and that Customer is prohibited from raising such wear and tear as a reason for not consummating this transaction and/or for requesting a reduction in the Purchase Price.
 Additionally, wear & tear shall not constitute a defect as a reason under which not to fulfill the terms of this Agreement and/or constitutes a reason for breach of this Agreement.

 Independent Status.
-This Agreement shall not be considered or construed to be a partnership or joint venture, and the CME shall not be liable for any obligations incurred by Contractor unless specifically authorized in writing.
+This Agreement shall not be considered or construed to be a partnership or joint venture, and the CME shall not be liable for any obligations incurred by Customer unless specifically authorized in writing.
 Customer shall not act as an agent of CME, ostensibly or otherwise, incur or hold liabilities for services under this agreement, nor bind CME in any manner, hold themselves out or permit themselves to be held out as having any authority to do or say anything on behalf of and/or in the name of the other Party.

 Non-Recruitment Covenant.
 Neither Party, during this Agreement and for a period of two (2) years immediately following, shall either directly and/or indirectly, recruit any of the other Party's employees.
-Any employees whom apply to any position which is open to the public shall not be considered a vio,lation herein-unless it is directed to a specific individual and/or group of individuals of the Party.
+Any employees whom apply to any position which is open to the public shall not be considered a violation herein-unless it is directed to a specific individual and/or group of individuals of the Party.

 Return of Property.
 On termination of this Agreement and/or decision not to purchase then Customer shall immediately deliver to CME all property in its possession, and/or under its care and control, belonging to CME, including but not limited to, any: SiteLites, SiteLites products, SiteLites Accessories/Spares, cables, and/or other CME information/tangibles which Customer has control (both active & passive), possession (or should be in their possession), covered under this Agreement.

-Failure to return and/or any damage beyond simple cosmetic (defined as normal wear & tear and/or simple scratch of paint) shall result in forfeiture of security deposit to CME.
+Failure to return and/or any damage beyond simple cosmetic (defined as normal wear & tear and/or simple scratch of paint) shall result in forfeiture of security deposit to CME and/or result in charge for up to the full purchase price (security deposit).

 Notices.
-Any notice to be given here-under by any Party to the other may be affected either by personal delivery in writing, or by mail, registered or certified, postage pre paid with return receipt requested.
+Any notice to be given here-under by any Party to the other may be affected either by personal delivery in writing, or by mail, registered or certified, postage pre-paid with return receipt requested.
 Mailed notices shall be addressed to the parties at the address given by Customer on page 5, but each party may change their address by written notice in accordance with this paragraph.
-Contractor agrees to keep CME current as to their business and mailing addresses, as well as telephone, facsimile, e- mail and mobile numbers.
+Customer agrees to keep CME current as to their business and mailing addresses, as well as telephone, facsimile, e- mail and mobile numbers.
 Notices delivered personally shall be deemed communicated as of the actual receipt date.

 Attorneys' Fees & Costs.
 If any action at law or in equity is necessary to enforce or interpret the terms of this Agreement, each Party shall bear their own attorneys' fees and legal costs/expenses.
-Both Parties agree that neither shall recover their attorneys’ fees and legal costs/expenses (unless otherwise specified in this Agreement), even if provided for by law.
+And that neither party shall recover their attorneys’ fees and legal costs/expenses (unless otherwise specified in this Agreement including but not limited to indemnity), even if provided for by law.